wagtail/wagtail/docs/topics/pages.rst

 All pages have a ``get_context`` method that is called whenever the template is rendered and returns a dictionary of variables to bind into the template.

-To add more variables to the template, override this method on the page model class:
+To add more variables to the template context, you can override this method:

 .. code-block:: python